dafny-lang/dafny/Source/DafnyTestGeneration/README.md

   multisets
 - To generate block- or path-coverage tests use the `/testMode:Block` or `/testMode:Path` arguments respectively.
-You will likely also need `definiteAssignment:3`.
+You will likely also need `definiteAssignment:3`, which will endure that you generate tests even for those methods that do not contain any assertions or pre-\post-conditions.
-- If you wish to test a particular method rather than all the methods in a file, you can specify such a method by using the `/methodToTest` command line argument and providing the fully qualified method name.
+- If you wish to test a particular method rather than all the methods in a file, you can specify such a method by using the `/testTargetMethod` command line argument and providing the fully qualified method name.
-- If you are using `/methodToTest` and would like to inline methods that are called from the method of interest, you can do so by setting `/testInlineDepth` to something larger than zero (zero is the default).
+- If you are using `/testTargetMethod` and would like to inline methods that are called from the method of interest, you can do so by setting `/testInlineDepth` to something larger than zero (zero is the default).
 The `/verifyAllModules` argument might also be relevant if the methods to be inlined are defined in included files.
-- To deal with loops, you should use `/loopUnroll` and also `/seqLengthLimit`.
+- To deal with loops, you should use `/loopUnroll` and also `/testSeqLengthLimit`.
   The latter argument adds an axiom that limits the length of any sequence to be no greater than some specified value.
 This restriction can be used to ensure that the number of loop unrolls is sufficient with respect to the